devgiants/yousign-gh-challenge/README.md

 ```
 2. `make build` to install everything needed for containerization
 3. `make composer-install` speaks for itself
-4. `make migrate` to execute migrations
+4. `make migrate` to execute migrations on database

 ### PhpMyAdmin
 Accessible on `localhost:8971` by default.
 Use `MYSQL_USER` and `MYSQL_PASSWORD` to connect.